 The Collegiate Museum has valuable pieces, among which we can highlight «Charlemagne's chess».
 The primitive Cloister of S. XIV.
 The Chapel of Santiago.

 The Chapel of Sancti Spiritus or "Silo of Charlemagne" , whose crypt served as ossuary for pilgrims killed in the hospital.
 A legend locates in this place the tomb commanded by Carlomagno for Roldan and the soldiers killed in the battle of Roncesvalles.

 Just leave Roncesvalles on the left of the road you will find the call "Cross of the pilgrims", Gothic Cruise of the XIV century.

 At Alto de Erro, a large stone slab more than two meters long marks the step of the great French hero Roldán.

-Zubiri means "people of the bridge", a Gothic bridge over the Arga, with two semi-circular eyes, called "de la rabia" because of the traditional ritual in the region, of giving the cattle three times around its central pillar. rid of this disease.
+Zubiri means "bridge town", a gothic bridge over the Arga, with two half-point eyes, called "rabies" because of the traditional rite in the region, to make cattle give three laps around their central pillar to rid him of this disease.